 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
-The Visual Studio edition that you have and the active settings that you use determine these elements.
-This topic was written assuming that General Development settings have been selected.
-To view or change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see Visual Studio Settings.
-For more information, see Visual Studio Settings.
+The Visual Studio edition that you have and the settings that you use determine these elements.
+For more information, see Customizing Settings.

 The following options enable you to select the configuration and platform to display or modify.

 With simplified build configurations, the project system determines whether to build a debug or release version.
 Therefore, these options are not displayed.
 For more information, see Debug and Release Project Configurations.

 Specifies which configuration settings to display or modify.
 The settings can be Active (Debug) (this is the default), Debug, Release, or All Configurations.

 Specifies which platform settings to display or modify.
 The default setting is Active (Any CPU).
 You can change the active platform using the Configuration Manager.
 For more information, see How to: Create and Edit Configurations.

 The following options enable you to configure several C# compiler settings.